Our work: A raft of measures are being carried out to protect the sites for future generations, which include:

-- Habitat Mitigation Officers delivering a programme of education for users and visitors to the three sites.
+- Wildlife Wardens delivering a programme of education for users and visitors to the three sites.

 - Improvements to visitor access across the main car parks on the East Devon Pebblebed Heaths which will also help wildlife.